datanav/docs/getting-started.rst

 ++++

 - Create a pipe with **global-person** as its source.
 Make a ``merge`` transform function with an ``apply-hops`` to the **global-location** dataset.
 Set the join expression ``eq`` function to compare ``global-person:zipcode`` and ``udir-postalcode:postalcode``.
 - In the rule called by the ``apply-hops``, add an attribute named "location".
 It should be a concatinated string explaining which municipality number the person's city is located in, i.e. "Oslo is located in municipality number 0301".
 - Inside the newly made custom rule, ``merge`` another ``apply-hops`` to the related **geonorge-municipality** entity in **global-location**.
 Since we have already made ``municipality-ni`` in **udir-postalcode** we can compare that to the ``$ids`` of the **global-location** municipalities in the join expression.
 - Use the rule related to the last ``apply-hops`` to check if the municipality is located north of the arctic cirle.
-This can be done by checking if the latitute value is 66.33 or higher.
+This can be done by checking if the latitude value is 66.33 or higher.
 The latitude of the municipality is represented by the last number in ``punktIOmrade.coordinates`` (pointInArea.coordinates).
 Add ``arctic-municipality`` as true or false depending on the result.

 .. _getting-started-labs-22: